thibaultwillmann/CheXNet-Pytorch/README.md

 ### 2.2.2.
 Data

 As the data to train and test the network we use the public and free data set *NIH Chest X-ray Dataset* on [Kaggle](https://www.kaggle.com/nih-chest-xrays/data).
-The National Insitute of Health (NIH) Chest X-ray Dataset is comprised of 112,120 X-ray images with disease labels from 30,805 unique patients.
+The National Insitute of Health (NIH) Chest X-ray Dataset is comprised of 112,120 X-Ray images with disease labels from 30,805 unique patients.
 To create these labels, Natural Language Processing to text-mine disease classifications from the associated radiological reports was used.
 The labels are expected to be >90% accurate and suitable for weakly-supervised learning.

-Problems to note about the data:
-- The image labels are NLP extracted so there could be some erroneous labels but the NLP labeling accuracy is estimated to be >90%.
-- Chest x-ray radiology reports are not anticipated to be publicly shared.
-Parties who use this public dataset are encouraged to share their “updated” image labels through manual annotation

-We randomly sampled 5% of these images and created a smaller dataset.
-The random sample contains 5606 X-ray images and class labels.
-The images are of size 1024 x 1024 and there are 15 classes (14 diseases, and one for "No findings").
+There are 15 classes (14 diseases, and one for "No findings").
 Images can be classified as "No findings" or one or more disease classes:
 - Atelectasis
 - Consolidation
 - Infiltration